Ultimate Guide to MagicBands at Walt Disney World

 Lost MagicBand

-If you should lose your MagicBand, deactivate it using your My Disney Experience account online or on the mobile app so that no one else can use it.
-Notify Guest Relations or your hotel’s Lobby Concierge if you are at Walt Disney World, and they should be able to issue a replacement band for you.
-There may be a charge for the replacement.
+If you lose your MagicBand, deactivate it using your My Disney Experience account online or on the mobile app so that no one else can use it.
+If you are at Walt Disney World, notify Guest Relations or your hotel’s Lobby Concierge, and they should be able to issue a replacement band for you.
+The replacement may be charged.

 MagicBands and Pools